Overview

 My first book, Mosquito Trails: Ecology, Health, and the Politics of Entanglement (2014, University of California Press) was an ethnographic study of the role of Nicaraguan community health workers in dengue fever prevention.
 In addition, I have published articles and chapters on topics including genetically modified mosquitoes, dengue vaccines, the human microbiome, food safety, and the role of toxic chemicals in global health interventions.

-My second book, Planetary Health on the Edge of the Sugarcane Zone (under contract with Duke University Press) examines how environmental justice activists are addressing an epidemic of chronic kidney disease on Nicaraguan sugarcane plantations.
+My second book, The Kidney and the Cane: Planetary Health and Plantation Labor in Nicaragua (2025, Duke University Press) examines how environmental justice activists are addressing an epidemic of chronic kidney disease on Nicaraguan sugarcane plantations.

 Another ongoing project, in collaboration with Josh Fisher of Western Washington University, is A Political Ecology of Value: A Cohort Based Ethnography of Urban Social Policy in Nicaragua.
 We ask how ideas of “quality of life” (buen vivir) frame environmental movements in urban Nicaragua.
 It also features experiments in collaborative ethnography, bringing Nicaraguan research participants together in regular workshops focused on visual, dramatic, photographic, and other ways of collectively conceptualizing urban survival and social justice.